ng1324/congress_trading_disclosures/README.md

 Dataset from 2015-Early August 2026: https://www.kaggle.com/datasets/ng3412/congress-trading-disclosures

 Disclaimer: Built with Claude.
-A less clunky but undocumented version is available on request.
+An original less clunky but undocumented version is available on request.

 Four stages, each resumable.
 If a run is interrupted, call the same function again and it picks up where it stopped.